-This is a ‘first of its kind’ campaign from Africa.
-From 30th June to 4th July, 2015, 30 young activists, will be climbing Mt.
+This was a ‘first of its kind’ campaign from Africa.
+From 30th June to 4th July, 2015, 30 young activists, climbed Mt.
 Kilimanjaro (hence K-Project), the highest free standing mountain in the world to demonstrate that its possible to achieve such a high goal- and to reach it soon- a nuclear free planet and halt Uranium mining in THIS GENERATION.

-We are also organizing the ‘1st K-Project for Peace Conference’ that will bring together 100 people representing civil society organizations that address issues of Uranium mining to create a ‘Network of Young U-BAN Campaign Activists’ that will continue to advocate for the ban on Uranium mining post-Kilimanjaro climb.
+We are also organized the ‘1st K-Project for Peace Conference’ that brought together 100 people representing civil society organizations that addressed issues of Uranium mining to create a ‘Network of Young U-BAN Campaign Activists’ that continued to advocate for the ban on Uranium mining post-Kilimanjaro climb.